jburguete/fractal/README.md

 libraries and utilities.
 You can follow detailed instructions in [install-unix](https://github.com/jburguete/install-unix/blob/master/tutorial.pdf)

-On NetBSD 9.0, to compile with last GCC version you have to do first on the building terminal:
+On NetBSD 9.0, to compile with last GCC version, you have to do first on the building terminal:
 > $ export PATH=/usr/pkg/gcc9/bin:$PATH"
+To do permanent this change the following line can be added to the ".profile" file in the user root directory:
+> PATH="/usr/pkg/gcc9/bin:$PATH"

 On OpenBSD 6.7 you have to do first on the building terminal:
 > $ export AUTOCONF\_VERSION=2.69 AUTOMAKE\_VERSION=1.16

-This software has been built and tested in the following operative systems:
-* Debian 9 (Linux, kFreeBSD and Hurd)
-* DragonFly BSD 5.2
-* Dyson Illumos
-* Fedora Linux 29
-* FreeBSD 12.1
-* Linux Mint DE 3
-* Manjaro Linux
-* Microsoft Windows 10
-* NetBSD 9.0
-* OpenBSD 6.7
-* OpenInidiana Hipster
-* OpenSUSE Linux Leap 15
-* Ubuntu Mate Linux 18.04
-* Xubuntu Linux 18.10

 Download this repository and execute on a terminal:
 > $ cd PATH\_TO\_FRACTAL/3.4.13